 Authentication is essentially showing the court that a piece of evidence is what it claims to be and documentary evidence can be authenticated similar to other real evidence.
 However, the failure to properly authenticate a document could result in the court denying its admissibility.
 A document can be authenticated when a party admits in the record to its existence or when a witness with personal knowledge confirms that the document is what it claims to be or confirms handwriting or other aspects of the document.

-Some kinds of documents are essentially self-authenticating under the Federal Rules of Evidence (FRE).
+Some types of documents are essentially self-authenticating under the Federal Rules of Evidence (FRE).
 These include: